 The employer, at its discretion, determines the list of additional benefits.
 Some companies limit themselves to mandatory payments and do not supplement the compensation package with perks.
 High-tech companies and foreign companies offer the most extensive compensation packages.

-Health insurance support assists employees, if necessary, in the case of a health disorder, a chronic disease and its exacerbation, or in case of an accident.
+Health insurance support assists employees, if necessary, in the case of a health disorder, chronic disease, and its exacerbation, or in case of an accident.

 The insurance program must include outpatient care, and can optionally include inpatient or emergency care, dental care, or medical treatment.